 Ken Burns’s The Devils this ain’t.

-Benedetta Carlini (Virginie Efira) has just been sold to a abbey.
-Her father, Giuliano (David Clavel), bad a deal with the Abbess (Charlotte Rampling) to have Benedetta raised in the faith that means so much to her.
+Benedetta Carlini (Virginie Efira) has just been sold to an abbey.
+Her father, Giuliano (David Clavel), made a deal with the Abbess (Charlotte Rampling) to have Benedetta raised in the faith that means so much to her.
 After several years and at least one onscreen statue suckle, Benedetta is a grown woman with sexy dreams of her husband, Jesus Christ.
 When the young nun stands up for a stray named Bartolomea (Daphne Patakia) that seeks asylum from the constant sexual assault of her father and brothers, Benedetta simultaneously begins having everything from supposed stigmata to lascivious orgasms and her world begins to change.

 I’m so torn on this film.
 Few filmmakers could create a meet-cute that’s also a poop joke, but Verhoeven doesn’t even seem to break a sweat.
 He unfortunately holds back in ways that I expected more from, holding back from the lewdness and violence involved to focus on a scathing indictment of fundamentalism and its hold over international politics.
 A film is often sold as more exciting than it truly is, but with Paul Verhoeven I expect something more shocking and less subtle.
 Benedetta is, by my measure, a very tame entry into the director’s canon.